Bury Grammar School: Notable masters

+Overview

 Crest

 The school's crest dates from c.1840.
 It depicts a swan holding a key in its beak, under which is the motto in sanctas clavis fores aperit (The key opens sacred doors).
 Both are considered to have been created by Rev'd Henry Crewe Boutflower, headmaster 1823–58.
 The tenacious swan was used by John, Duke of Berry in the manuscripts known as the Très Riches Heures.
 Berry may have been an ancestor of Henry Bury, but was more likely chosen due to the similarity in their names, whilst the key is believed to be a play on the name of the re-founder, Roger Kay.

 In a letter to the editor in the first edition of the Bury Grammar School Magazine of September 1881, a correspondent asked:

 The following edition carried a reply:

-Thus began references to the swan of Bury as The Irwell Duck.
+Thus began references to the tenacious swan of Bury as The Irwell Duck.